josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/🛂_misuse_of_safeguarding_through_gendered_prejudice.md

 ---

 ## 🏮 Footer
-*Misuse of Safeguarding Through Gendered Prejudice* is a living node of the Polaris Protocol.
+*🛂 Misuse of Safeguarding Through Gendered Prejudice* is a living node of the Polaris Protocol.
 It documents how safeguarding—intended as protection—becomes a mechanism of control, punishment, and racialised misogyny.

 > 📡 Cross-references: